Welcome to ImagingDMD

 toms@email.chop.edu

-The study, known as "ImagingDMD" is a joint effort between researchers at the University of Florida (UF), The Children's Hospital of Philadelphia (CHOP), Oregon Health and Science University (OHSU), Shriners Hospital for Children-Portland and the University of Pennsylvania (UPenn).
-Dr. Krista Vandenborne of UF, the study’s director along with Dr. Lee Sweeney of UPenn, the study’s co-Director, will lead a national group of experts in this effort, including Drs.
-Glenn Walter and Barry Byrne of UF, Drs.
-Richard Finkel, Dah-Jyuu Wang, and James Meyer from CHOP, and Drs.
-William Rooney and Barry Russman from OHSU.
+The study, known as "ImagingDMD" is a joint effort between researchers at the University of Florida (UF), The Children's Hospital of Philadelphia (CHOP), Oregon Health and Science University (OHSU), and Shriners Hospital for Children-Portland.
+Dr. Krista Vandenborne of UF, the study’s director along with Dr. Lee Sweeney of UF, the study’s co-Director, will lead a national group of experts in this effort, including Dr. Glenn Walter of UF, Drs.
+Gihan Tennekoon and Dah-Jyuu Wang from CHOP, and Drs.
+William Rooney, Erika Finanger, and Barry Russman from OHSU.
 Families interested in learning more about the study are encouraged to contact us.